wfi/maeden/README.md

 1. create wrapper server that will fork a simulation in specified world (do we really want this?)
 1. modify assignment of agent IDs to re-use IDs that have been released
+1. ~~create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well~~
 1. ~~refactor into simulator proper and agent controller folders~~
 1. ~~put everything into a Java package; the challenge, however, is for controllers and the simulator proper to live and play nicely together with a minimum of hassle~~